HarperDB/harperdb-sdk-flutter/README.md

   }
 ```

-initialize your function so it starts as the page opens up
+Call your function on init:

 ```dart
   @override
   void initState() {